Fluid Dynamics#

 References you used in developing your code:

-In this assignment you will produce a fluid dynamics simulations.
+In this assignment you will produce a fluid dynamics simulation.
 Our simulation is based on the lattice Boltzmann method.
-We will describe the microscopic behavior of the fluid using a 9-component model on a grid, which will be called n
+We will describe the microscopic behavior of the fluid using a 9-component model on a grid, which will be called n.

 Each of the 9 components represents a density of fluid moving in a different direction: stationary, up, down, left, right, and each of the diagonal directions.
 Propagation forward in time consists of three main steps: